Justin Trudeau: 2021 federal election

 On August 15, 2021, Trudeau advised Governor General Mary Simon to dissolve parliament, scheduling an election for September 20.
 The election was called on the same day as the Fall of Kabul.
-In the first two weeks of the campaign, Trudeau received criticism for not acting fast enough in the face of the 2021 Taliban offensive to evacuate Canadian citizens and Afghans who supported Canada’s military and diplomatic efforts during the War in Afghanistan.
+In the first two weeks of the campaign, Trudeau received criticism for not acting fast enough in the face of the 2021 Taliban offensive to evacuate Canadian citizens and Afghans who supported Canada's military and diplomatic efforts during the War in Afghanistan.
+The Liberals called the election to win a majority government and govern alone.

 In the 2021 federal election, Trudeau secured a third mandate and his second minority government after winning 160 seats.
 However, the Liberals came in second in the national popular vote, behind the Conservatives.
-They received 32.6 percent of the popular vote, the lowest percentage of the national popular vote for a governing party in Canadian history.
+They received 32.6% of the popular vote, the lowest percentage of the national popular vote for a governing party in Canadian history.
+The results were mostly unchanged from the 2019 federal election.